mariuszmspace/my-links/README.md

 - [DevSecOps Maturity Model](https://dsomm.timo-pagel.de/) - Provides opportunities to harden DevOps strategies and shows how these can be prioritized, by OWASP -- `tutorial`
 - [Digital Forensics and Incident Response Cheat Sheet](https://www.jaiminton.com/cheatsheet/DFIR/#) - Covers everything, it's like a billion pages and completely detailed -- `collection`
 - [Distributed Systems 3rd Edition](https://www.distributed-systems.net/index.php/books/ds3/) - By Tanenbaum et all -- `book`
+- [Dive Into Systems](https://diveintosystems.org/) - Free, online textbook that serves as a gentle introduction to computer systems, computer organization, and parallel computing - intended for an audience that has only a CS1 background -- `book`
 - [Docker Curriculum](https://docker-curriculum.com/) - One-stop shop for getting your hands dirty with Docker -- `tutorial`
 - [Docker Handbook](https://docker.farhan.info/) - Free book contributions welcome -- `book`
 - [Docker Security Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html) - By OWASP -- `tutorial`